meaghanreinschmidt/goblin-squat/README.md

-# goblin squat
+# Goblin Squat

 *Duration: 2 Week Sprint*

-goblin squat is designed for users to plan, log, and track daily workouts.
+Goblin Squat is designed for users to plan, log, and track daily workouts.

 ### Screenshot